 This year, our theme will be World Religious.
 Early in the year, the curriculum Super Heroes – Bible People will explore stories of people from the Hebrew and Christian Bible who acted with courage and wisdom in their attempts to lead their lives fully and make the world a better place for others.
 We will supplement this program with additional materials beginning in February as the group explores ideas and stories from the Muslim, Buddhist, and Hindu faith traditions.

 Every day our children go forth into a complex world where they are often faced with difficult decisions and situations.
 The curriculum Moral Tales attempts to provide them with the spiritual and ethical tools they will need to make choices and take actions reflective of their Unitarian Universalist beliefs and values.
 Each session has a central story in which participants meet real and fictional heroes and heroines who have displayed moral courage and spiritual greatness.
 Participants also will have regular opportunities to create and share their own stories, in which they are actors for justice and goodness.

 Blue Group 5th and 6th Grade

 Harry Potter and UU focuses on social action through the lens of the Wizarding World of Harry Potter!
-Our young people will be engaging in thoughtful lessons while making wands and mixing potions, learning charms and, most importantly, doing our bit to smash the Horcruxes of Illiteracy, Hunger, Poverty, Animal Cruelty, Child Labor and Environmental Concerns.
-This promises to be a fun and meaningful program for our tweens.
+Our young people will be immersing themselves in the imaginative world of these popular stories while seeking to put Unitarian Universalist values in action through activities focused on making the world a more just, peaceful, and beautiful place.
+Last year, we worked together to smash a variety of Horcruxes including Illiteracy, Hunger, Poverty, Animal Cruelty, Child Labor and Environmental Degradation.
+We will revisit some of these issues and work together to choose some new ones as we reprise and extend this fun and engaging program for our tweens.

 Programs for Junior and Senior Youth